 The past light cone looks like a triangle when the diagram has just one dimension for space.
-However, the past light cone is not a triangle but has a pear-shape when we go back as far as the big bang since all very ancient light lines must have originated in the near-singularity where all of space-time has an infinitesimal volume.
+However, the past light cone is not a triangle but has a pear-shape because all very ancient light lines must have originated from the infinitesimal volume at the big bang.

 According to special relativity, two properly functioning clocks next to each other will stay synchronized.
 Even if they were to be far away from each other, they’d stay synchronized if they didn’t move relative to each other.
 But if one clock moves away from the other, the moving clock will tick slower than the stationary clock, as measured in the inertial reference frame of the stationary clock.
 This slowing due to motion is called “time dilation.”
 If you move at 99% of the speed of light, then your time slows by a factor of 7 relative to stationary clocks.
 In addition, you are 7 times thinner than when you are stationary, and you are 7 times heavier.
 If you move at 99.9%, then you slow by a factor of 22.